Botswana & Zimbabwe Wildlife Safari

 FAQ

-- We recommend having at least three blank passport pages for entry stamps.
+- Travelers are required to have at least three blank passport pages for entry stamps and 3-6 blank visa pages.

 - U.S. and Canadian passport holders must obtain a visa in order to enter Zimbabwe.
-U.S. Passport holders may purchase an individual visa for $30USD at the airport upon arrival.
+U.S. Passport holders may purchase an individual visa for $30USD at the airport upon arrival; this can only be paid in cash, please be sure to have exact change.
 Canadian passport holders may purchase a single entry visa on arrival or through an e-visa service for $75USD per person.

 - If you are not a U.S. or Canadian citizen, you must contact each destination country’s consulate for your specific entry requirements.